solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 #### Changes in `MessageProcessor::process_message`

-Before starting processing message we check if a loaded account has application fees associated.
+Before processing the message, we check if a loaded account has associated application fees.
-If they have then we check if the fees were sufficiently paid.
-In case of over paid we accumulate the difference in a variable.
-Incase the application fees are insufficiently paid or not paid then we set transaction status as errored.
+For all accounts with application fees, the fees paid should be greater than the required fees.
-If there was a readlock taken on an account where readlock has been disabled then we set transaction status as errored.
+In case of overpayment, the difference is stored in a variable.
+In case the application fees are insufficiently paid or not paid, then we set the transaction status as errored.
+If there was a read lock taken on an account where the read lock has been disabled, then we set the transaction status as errored.

 #### Changes in `load_transaction_accounts`

 When we load transaction accounts we have to calculate the application fees by decoding the `PayApplicationFees` instruction.
 Then we verify that fee payer has miminum balance of:
-`per-transaction base fees + prioritization fees + sum of application fees on all accounts`
+`per-transaction base fees + prioritization fees + maximum application fees to be paid`

 If the payer has sufficient balance then we continue loading other accounts.
 If `PayApplicationFees` is missing then application fees is 0.
 If payer has insufficient balance transaction fails with error `Insufficient Balance`.